How to BBQ right: 22 tips for professional results every time

 "It will make the whole process of BBQing a lot calmer, organized, and enjoyable.
 It’s also advisable to have two sets of utensils at your station: one for raw meat, and one for cooking.
 This will stop you from having to run to the sink to do lots of washing up.’’

-"When cooking chicken or steak on the barbecue I'd always recommend using a meat thermometer,” advises Jessica Ransom (opens in new tab), Senior Food Writer at woman&home.
+"When cooking chicken or steak on the barbecue I'd always recommend using a meat thermometer,” advises Jessica Ransom, former senior food writer at woman&home.
 “It ensures peace of mind and will help you to not under or overcook it.”

 “I prefer a digital meat thermometer as it's easier to read and provides a quick reading.
 When cooking chicken it's important to put the probe in the thickest part of the meat but don't touch the bone.
 It should read 74C and juices will run clear."